flopezag/fiware-testbed-deploy/doc/admin.md

 ## Build and install

 ### Requirements
-- This scripts has been tested on a Debian 7 system, but any other recent Linux distribution with the software described should work

 The following software must be installed (e.g. using apt-get on Debian and Ubuntu, or with yum in CentOS):